frankshearar/Home/[Spec]-NuGet-Config-schema-changes-to-enable-trusted-signers.md

 - If the sync action automatically refreshes the certificates list in a trusted repository entry with the ones announced by the server, should there be a gesture to let the update the `untrustedRoot` setting on each certificate given by the server?
 - If a user has a different config on two folders inside a solution, given that we don’t have the granularity of which package asked for a specific package to be downloaded, what trusted signers will be used when verifying each of the packages downloaded?
 - The current design only lets the user to add a trusted author with a single certificate and hand edit if more than one certificate should be trusted.
 Is there a way to create a "batch add" to let the user add a trusted author with multiple certificates?
+<br />**PB: **If a user does a `nuget trusted-signer add` with a certificate information an a name of an existing entry, it should append that certificate to the existing entry.

-- Owners in a repository signature are not limited to a set of characters, therefore it is possible that a package owner has a character such as commas (`,`).
-With the current design we are adding the comma (`,`) delimiter to the owners list, should we update the schema to give a single entry to each trusted owner?
+- Owners in a repository signature are not limited to a set of characters, therefore it is possible that a package owner in a signature has the character we chose as a delimiter (i.e. semicolon - `;`).
+Should we make the schema take a single line for each owner?
+<br />**PB: **Based on the assumption that owners will usually be repository usernames, they will be constrained by the repository to a certain set of characters, therefore choosing a semicolon to delimit this list should be safe.